mongodb-university/realm-template-apps/other/edge-server/client/README.md

 The `edge_server` directory contains a `config.json` file you must edit with the appropriate values to configure the server.

-Replace the `clientAppId` value with the App Services App ID for the App you created above.
+Replace the `clientAppId` value with the App Services App ID for the Edge Server-enabled App you created above.
 For information about how to find the App Sevices App ID, refer to
 [Find Your App ID](https://www.mongodb.com/docs/atlas/app-services/apps/metadata/#find-your-app-id).